-- employ mental health professionals to directly support students - provide professional learning and training for educators, school-based mental health professionals, and system leaders - collaborate with community mental health providers to ensure pathways to care for students requiring more intensive supports outside of mental health services provided by the school/school board - student engagement opportunities regarding mental health - the collection, analysis and reporting of student mental health related information
+- employ mental health professionals to directly support students - bolster professional literacy training for educators, staff and system leaders and provide professional learning and training for all school-based mental health professionals - enhance collaboration with community mental health providers to ensure better access through early assessment, clear referral and care pathways between school and community for students requiring more intensive supports outside of mental health services provided by the school/school board by developing protocols between schools and the community-based sector - support student mental health literacy learning and raise mental health awareness for parents and families - provide student engagement opportunities regarding mental health - support the collection, analysis and reporting of reliable student mental health related information by implementing evidence-based brief intervention and standardized measurement tools for mental health data recording and progress monitoring for regulated school-based mental health professionals

-School boards have the flexibility to utilize this funding to address local student mental health priorities both at the elementary and secondary panels to support student mental health.
+School boards have the flexibility to utilize this funding to address local student mental health priorities both at the elementary and secondary panels.

-Starting in 2022-23, this funding is enveloped in that it must be utilized for school-based mental health staffing (i.e. staff employed by the school board), programs, and initiatives.
+This allocation is part of the SMH envelope.
 Further details regarding enveloping and financial reporting can be found in the Balanced Budget, Enveloping, Flexibility, and Other Reporting Requirements section of this paper.